LISims88/LISims88/README.md

 ### 🌱 I’m currently learning

-The foundations of JavaScript, HTML, CSS.
-Once I have mastered this I hope to move on to React and ultimately learn Python.
+TypeScript.
+I want to Learn Ruby, and Python.

 ### 📫 How to reach me